Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 \subsubsection{General evolution of MHD cases with TC}

-Figure~\ref{fig:TC_1} presents the temperature contours for MHD+TC simulations with varying ratios of $\xi=t_{\rm{cool}}/t_{\rm{sh}}$, considering an initial magnetic field angle of $\alpha=45^\circ$, at early, median and final time, of $t=0.8, 11, 22 t_0$, respectively.
-In the Diffusing stream regime ($\xi >8$), as predicted, TC effectively hinders the growth of instabilities and diffuses the stream into the CGM.
+Fig.~\ref{fig:TC_1} presents the temperature maps for MHD+TC simulations with varying ratios of $\xi=t_{\rm{cool}}/t_{\rm{sh}}$, considering an initial magnetic field angle of $\alpha=45^\circ$, at early, median and final time, of $t=0.8, 11, 22 t_0$, respectively.
+In the {\it diffusing stream} regime ($\xi >8$), as predicted, TC effectively hinders the growth of instabilities and diffuses the stream into the CGM.
 The rate of diffusion depends on the magnetic field angle and can be explicitly expressed as an efficiency parameter for the thermal conduction flux $\mathbf{Q}$.
 As the simulation progresses, the magnetic field lines bend at the interface between the stream and the CGM, diminishing the efficiency of the conduction.
-Consequently, at $t=22t_0$, the thermal conduction efficiency drops to a point where it no longer overcomes the cooling.
+Consequently, at $t=22t_0$, the thermal conduction efficiency drops to a point where it no longer overcomes the cooling, even leading to a small cold gas mass increase at later time\footnote{Such increase is also visible in the time profile of the cold stream mass in Appendix~\ref{app:Res}}.
 As discussed later, the diffusion efficiency of the stream depends on $\alpha$ and on the stream velocity.
-In the Intermediate regime ($0.3<\xi <8$), TC diffuses the mixing layer and erases any small perturbations.
-This is consistent with the dominant time-scale $\tau_{\rm{p}}$ in the Intermediate regime which defines the diffusion of a small cold clump with a size of $0.1R_{\stream}$.
-Hence, while the stream can be stabilized, the mixing layer and any small structure or perturbations diffuse in the CGM.
-In the Condensing Stream regimes ($\xi <0.3$), there are no substantial differences between HD, MHD and MHD+TC simulations.
+In the {\it intermediate} regime ($0.3<\xi <8$), TC diffuses the mixing layer and erases any small-scale perturbations.
+This is consistent with the fastest time-scale $\tau_{\rm{p}}$ in the {\it intermediate} regime which defines the diffusion of a small cold clump with a size of $0.1R_{\stream}$.
+Hence, the stream can be stabilized against small-scale surface modes, also meaning that the mixing layer and any small structures or perturbations diffuse in the CGM.
+In the {\it condensing stream} regime ($\xi <0.3$), there are no substantial differences between HD, MHD and MHD+TC simulations.
 Notably, at the later stages of the MHD+TC simulations, the stream starts to fragment into large cold clumps.
-This evolution is also seen in the MHD simulations and originates from the magnetic field tension force which inhibits the smaller perturbations, i.e., the short wavelength KHI modes \citep{bib_MHD_Berlok_2019b}.
+This evolution is also seen in the MHD simulations and originates from the magnetic field tension force which inhibits the smaller-scale perturbations, i.e., the short wavelength KHI modes \citep{bib_MHD_Berlok_2019b}.
 As a result, as time progresses, the longer wavelength KHI modes grow sufficiently to induce stream fragmentation.